It's no secret that properly managing inventory is a tough nut to crack. And an expensive one at that.

-Though excess inventory is generally not a good thing, there are instances in which it’s an integral and planned portion of a larger inventory strategy.
+But it's not always bad: There are instances in which it’s an integral and planned portion of a larger inventory strategy.
+Let's explore.

-However, when companies are forced to store products beyond their estimations, their bottom line can take a major hit: profits reduce while working capital increases.
-Excess inventory can have many negative impacts across supply chain, which are often interconnected, and can be suck on cash flow.
+However, when companies are forced to store unsold merchandise beyond their estimations, their bottom line can take a major hit: profits reduce while working capital increases.
+Excess inventory can have many negative impacts across supply chain, which are often interconnected, and can be a suck on cash flow.
 Here are some of the ways excess inventory can throw a wrench in your CPG supply chain.

 As manufacturers reduce the lifespan of many parts, and innovations in technology are occurring at faster and faster rates, this results in an increase in parts becoming obsolete and no longer produced by the manufacturer.
 The demand for this product, however, may still be present, resulting in a severe mismatch between supply and demand.

-Excess inventory can have a domino effect across supply chain, causing a flurry of unforeseen downstream costs.
-Many CPG companies who know these realities of this fallout also understand that excess inventory can push business to the brink.
+Excess inventory can have a domino effect across the supply chain, causing a flurry of unforeseen downstream costs.
+Many CPG companies who know these realities of this fallout also understand that excess stock can push business to the brink.

-One effective way to avoid excess inventory is to have accurate consumption-driven demand forecasts available.
+One effective way to avoid having extra inventory is to have accurate consumption-driven demand forecasts available.
 When sales teams are confident in predictions, inventory management teams can help to support future demand targets.
-When sales are forecasted accurately, the entire supply chain can benefits, including inventory, which can plan to have the right amount of products in the right place at the right time.
+When sales are forecasted accurately with the right inventory management software, the entire supply chain can benefit, including inventory, which can plan to have the right number of products in the right place at the right time.

 Unioncrate is an AI-powered Supply Chain Planning Platform that gives CPG brands the technology they need to compete and win in a rapidly changing consumer landscape.
 Our automated demand and supply forecasts deliver unmatched accuracy, collaborative visibility, and actionable intelligence, simplifying a manual-heavy process and slashing hours from your week.